ChantalWere/alx-system_engineering-devops/README.md

-Write a script that sets the permission to the file hello as follows Task 8.
-James Bond
+Write a script that sets the mode of the file hello to this Task 9.
+John Doe